GermanBread/Arnix/README.md

 Working on it

-### Reverting to a previous generation after an upgrade bricks my OS
+### Reverting to a previous generation throws me into emergency mode

-I only experienced /boot not mounting (vfat does not recognised as such).
-Looking for a fix.
+If you see 'failed to mount /boot' after rolling back then switch back to the newest generation.
+This is caused because the kernel modules in /lib/modules aren't compatible with a newer kernel.
+I am looking for a fix.
+In the meanwhile you can either:
+- copy the modules manually `cp -al {/arnix/generations/latest,}/usr/lib/modules/$(uname -r)`

+In the future I want kernels to be restored too.
+For the time being this is an ugly workaround.

 ### I have another issue not mentioned in here